dhoard/isolator-agent/README.md

 ## Why?

 Sometimes you want to run multiple instances of the same Java agent with different configurations.

+Okay... but why?

 For example, you may want to run two instances of the Prometheus JMX Exporter with different configurations.

+- Configuration 1 could be used to export summary metrics at a short scrape interval (quick scrape)

+- Configuration 2 could be used to export detailed metrics at a longer scrape interval (slow scrape)

 The IsolatorAgent allows you to do this by loading the same agent multiple times with different configurations in isolation.

 See the [real-world example](#real-world-example) below for a practical use case.